krisquigley/dev-diary/content/projects/ratanagiri.md

 intro: 'Community website for the Ratanagiri Buddhist monastery in the North East of England.'
 date: 2014-10-06
 website: 'https://ratanagiri.org.uk'
+meta_description: Explore the evolution of Aruna Ratanagiri Monastery's digital presence, from its 2014 launch to future plans for a modern, accessible, and high-performance site.
 image: '/static/images/ratanagiri.jpeg'
 ---